maple5795/maple5795/README.md

 <!-- My CV/resume -->

 <div align="left">
-Hi! 🤗 My name is Youngwoo Seo, and I’m currently searching for a data analyst.
+Hi! 🤗 My name is Youngwoo Seo, and I’m currently searching for a data analyst/data scientist position.
 I am particularly interested in researching data using time-series and recommendation system based on bayesian method.
 Feel free to reach out for a coffee chat! ☕☕
 </div>